Taiko2k/Moonbeam/README.md

- # Moonbeam
+ # Moonbeam VRC

  A VRChat monitor and friendship management tool.
+Kind of like VRCX but with fewer features and designed for Linux.

  Written in GTK4 + Libadwaita.

-Currently, not very useful.
+ Not particularly usable in its current state.
+Check back soon.

- > :warning: Uses libadwaita v1.4
+ > :warning: Uses unstable libadwaita v1.4